 - 4.3.
 The purchase, on-going management and disposal of land and buildings is governed by the Corporate Asset Management Plan. - 4.4.
 The Council has historical data on its property portfolio to assess building condition and backlog maintenance which is updated through a rolling programme of condition surveys.
 The Council retains an annual building maintenance programme funded from revenue.
 This is primarily a responsive repairs and specific statutory compliance budget. - 4.5.
-The Council's proposed expenditure on maintenance and improvement to corporate buildings in the period 2021/22-2023/24 is £1.0m.
+The Council's proposed expenditure on maintenance and improvement to corporate buildings in the period 2022/23-2023/24 is £1.0m p.a.
 It is primarily directed at operational buildings (non-Housing) and excludes ring fenced funding. - 4.6.
-Under the Council's Asset Management Strategy, any surplus properties are prioritised to be used to generate revenue which can be done in a number of ways.
-For example, rather than a freehold disposal, the Council may choose to offer a leasehold or leaseback option when marketing a property for sale.
-This means the Council will retain ownership of the property once the lease expires and will benefit in the longer term.
+Under the Council's Asset Management Plan, any surplus properties are prioritised to be used to maximise revenue or capital resources which can be done in a number of ways on a case by case basis.
+For example, the Council may choose to seek offers on both a freehold or commercial leasehold basis.
 Alternatively, surplus land may be suitable to be transferred to the HRA to facilitate the development of affordable housing. - 4.7.
-The Council's housing stock, within the Housing Revenue Account (HRA), is subject to a programme of major repairs, planned at £9.2m p.a., in order to ensure the stock is maintained at a suitable standard.
+The Council's housing stock, within the Housing Revenue Account (HRA), is subject to a programme of major repairs, planned at £9.6m p.a., in order to ensure the stock is maintained at a suitable standard.
 The HRA Capital Programme also contains New Build & Acquisition schemes to provide more affordable housing within Reading.
 The Council also has plans to build new sheltered homes alongside adult day care services to meet the needs of older people and vulnerable adults.